bentroutman/prediction-market-arbitrage/README.md

 ## Project Overview
 - Automated scrapers using API clients for Kalshi, Polymarket, and PredictIt
 - Data processing using machine learning to combine and standardize markets across platforms
+- Identify arbitrage opportunities and send a notification to the user
 - Analysis of price movements and implied probabilities
 - Example datasets included for quick reproducability
 - Jupyter Notebook Python files provided